bus-strat-analytics/MSIN0093-syllabus/README.md

 ## Assessment
 Assessment is based on a series of individual assignments and a team project.
 The deadlines and weights of each assignment are summarized in the [schedule](#schedule).

-### Individual assignments (60%)
+### Individual assignment (60%)
-Individual assessed assignments will consist of three written submissions and will due be at 10:00am on the day of class.
+Individual assessed assignments will consist of a term-long assignment.

 ### Team project (40%)
 Over the term, students will produce a team project.
-Teams will consist of five students.
-Six students are okay, but I will expect 20-25% more work (quality and quantity).
+Teams will consist of four to five students.

 The project will consist of three milestones: